Kuldeepda/Flam-Assignment/README.md

 # `queuectl` - A CLI-based Background Job Queue

-`queuectl` is a minimal, production-grade background job queue system built in Python.
-It manages background jobs with worker processes, handles automatic retries with exponential backoff, and maintains a Dead Letter Queue (DLQ) for permanently failed jobs.

-This project was built as part of the Backend Developer Internship Assignment.

 **Demo:** [Link to your CLI demo video on Google Drive/YouTube]

 ## Features